timfjord/AnyTest/README.md

 The default runner is `command`.
 It uses the built-in Sublime `exec` command(the command can be configured) to run the test command.
 The `command` runner is a bit limited so it is recommended to install [Terminus](https://github.com/randy3k/Terminus) package and use the `terminus` runner instead.

-The `console` runner is mostly user for testing/debugging as its main purpose is to output the test command and metadata to the console.
+The `console` runner is mostly used for testing/debugging as its main purpose is to output the test command and metadata to the console.

-Runners can be activated globally, per language or per framework:
+Runners can be activated globally, per language or framework:

 ```json
 "runner": "terminus",